X đ đ« bit.ly/X-NATURE đ« đ X

 Nature has no walls.

+Children do not require a great deal of adult involvement when they play in nature.
 They can be more independent.
 Children are more prone to resolve their conflicts and misunderstandings with the minimum participation from adults.
 They also seem to have much fewer reasons for being unhappy with each other.

 It’s hard to be passive in nature.
 Even a child who tends to be indifferent when it comes to learning (I would call it unmotivated) still can absorb everything and benefit from stillness and moments of mindfulness that nature brings without having to be very active.
 Additionally, nature will eventually force anybody to move around – the shade moves, ants get under the shirt, it gets too cold – you are going to be moving whether you like it or not.